carlferr/HOME-BIO/README.md

 ### 3.3 - Run the pipeline

 HOME-BIO uses fastq (or fastq.gz) files as input.
-Remember to put all your data in one unique folder (e.g. "Fastq_folder").
+Remember to put all your data in one unique folder (e.g. "Fastq_folder", "Data", "Input").
-It is possible, now, to run SHOME-BIO just typing in the console:
+It is possible, now, to run HOME-BIO just typing in the console:

 ```
 python HOME_Bio.py -c config_file.txt